-For tasks such as face recognition, facial landmarks detection or gaze estimation state-of-the-art is often achieved using deep neural networks.
+For tasks such as face recognition, facial landmarks detection, or gaze estimation state-of-the-art is often achieved using deep neural networks.
 One major drawback of this technology is that it requires a huge amount of training data.
-Fortunately, there are huge datasets publicly available for RGB image so when your application is based on RGB image there is no difficulty in gathering data.
-However, for the application of those networks on infrared (IR) imagery there are often not enough annotated data available (if not none).
-To tackle this issue I study how to translate a RGB face image to a physically realistic IR face image using Generative Adversarial Networks (GAN).
-It enable to translate annotated RGB dataset to IR and thus create a large training dataset enabling us to create state-of-the-art networks on IR data.
+Fortunately, there are huge datasets publicly available for RGB images so when your application is based on RGB images there is no difficulty in gathering data.
+However, for the application of those networks on infrared (IR) imagery, there are often not enough annotated data available (if not none).
+To tackle this issue I study how to translate an RGB face image to a physically realistic IR face image using Generative Adversarial Networks (GAN).
+It enables us to translate annotated RGB dataset to IR and thus create a large training dataset enabling us to create state-of-the-art networks on IR data.